lj-ditrapani/SWE430/markdown/example2.markdown

 Run the tests.
 The test fails again.
 This time the message is:

-- expected: 1
+- Expected: 1
-- result: undefined
+- Result: undefined

 What is the simplest solution to make this test pass?
 It is to modify the `toDecimal()` function to return 1.
 Let's do that.